tavobarrientos/tavobarrientos.github.io/src/content/blog/ollama-phi3-semantic-kernel-csharp.md

 ![Supressed Warnings](/blog/ollama/suppresed.png)

-First of all, you need to ensure that your SML is running with **ollama run phi3:mini**, the default endpoint for Ollama is: **http://localhost:11434/**.
+First of all, you need to ensure that your SLM is running with **ollama run phi3:mini**, the default endpoint for Ollama is: **http://localhost:11434/**.

 In this case we gonne need to initialize the Kernel with this lines: